 I was lucky enough to go to an Indian Seafood Course at Rick Stein’s Cookery School in Padstow Cornwall.
-Here are some of the delicious recipes I have recreated from the day.
+Here are some of the delicious recipes I have recreated from the day and some of Rick’s other recipes.

 Do you like a creamy mash?
 Oh hello!!
 This is so indulgent but it is so worth the calories!!
 Winner, winner salmon dinner!
 Plus it is super easy!!